B.S. Information Science

-The Bachelor of Science in Information Studies program is meant to prepare students for leadership careers in a wide array of environments and contexts related to the emerging knowledge economy.
-Concentrations are available in five high-demand job areas: Data Science and Analytics, Health Informatics, Information Security, Intelligence Analysis, and Web Development Technologies.
+The Bachelor of Science in Information Science program is meant to prepare students for leadership careers in a wide array of environments and contexts related to the emerging knowledge economy.
 The program integrates critical skills in information technology with the solid theoretical and disciplinary foundations of information science.
 Emphasis is given to understanding how people interact with information and technology; the complexities of the information society; information creation, storage, and organization applications and theories; information architecture; and related knowledge and skills needed to design, implement, and evaluate new tools and approaches to solve emerging information problems.

-The B.S. in Information Studies prepares students for high-demand, high-paying occupations in a variety of information contexts, with five different concentrations:
+The B.S. in Information Science prepares students for high-demand, high-paying occupations in a variety of information contexts, with five different concentrations: